Skip To Main Content

 School Library Media Collection Development

-In St. Mary's County Public Schools (SMCPS), developing the library media center collection is primarily the responsibility of the school library media specialist, who, along with other staff members, will review, evaluate and select a variety of materials based upon the curriculum and the objectives of the school.
-Adhering to SMCPS Board of Education Policy IJ: Instructional Resources and Materials and Regulation I J-R, the school library media specialists utilize national documents like the American Library Association's Library Bill of Rights (http://www.ala.org/advocacy/intfreedom/librarybill) and Information Power: Guidelines for School Library Media Programs to make informed decisions about collection development.
+In St. Mary's County Public Schools, developing the library media center collection is primarily the responsibility of the school library media specialist, who reviews, evaluates and selects a variety of materials based upon the curriculum and the objectives of the school.
+Adhering to SMCPS Board of Education Policy IJ: Instructional Resources and Materials and Regulation I J-R, the school library media specialists utilize book reviews and scholarly journals to make informed purchasing decisions.

 The review of the library collection identifies the strengths and weaknesses of the school library collection.
 The collection shall represent educational, informational, and recreational materials in a variety of formats.
 Quality resources should reflect a collection that balances all aspects of the SMCPS educational programs as aligned with the Maryland College and Career Ready Standards, supporting the diverse interests and needs of the school community.
 School library media specialists welcome recommendations from staff, students and parents.
 Purchases of both print and electronic resources should have favorable professional journal reviews.